Develop your skills and grow your ambition as you work, earn, and study for a nationally recognised qualification.

 We’re interested in your skills, knowledge and what you have to offer.

 What if I have higher qualifications?

-If you've already completed a qualification at NVQ level 3 (or higher), then unfortunately you're not be eligible to apply.
-However, we hope you’ll still think about other opportunities to work with us and visit our ‘Job Vacancies’ page.
+If you have a qualification at Level 4 or higher (depending on the apprenticeship), then unfortunately you will not be eligible to apply.
+However, we hope you’ll still think about other opportunities to work with us and visit our

 What is the National Assembly?